 Tip #12: No More Than 3

-Your flight to Japan can be an ugly one if you start off on the wrong foot with too much weight or too many bags.
+Your trip to Japan can be an ugly one if you start off on the wrong foot with too much weight or too many bags.
 You are allowed a total of 3 bags per person on your flight to Japan.
 1 carry-on and 2 bags that you check.
 The following facts are for Delta as of 1/07.
 Other airlines may vary a bit.
 Check with your airline for limits.

 Tip #13: The Carry-On